minvws/nl-rdo-woo-web/tests/Fixtures/README.md

 ### Reset the system to a clean sheet

 This removes all dossiers, documents and inquiries from the database and elasticsearch.
 Also clears any worker messages still in the queue.
-Any other data, like logins or officials or departments will not be affected.
+Any other data, like logins or departments will not be affected.

 This is very important, as the system currently does not allow duplicate documents in multiple dossiers, which is exactly what will happen if you load the same fixture twice.